-- Walk at least 70 steps (50 m) away from water, tracks and campsites, being careful not to get lost.
+- Walk at least 70 steps (50 m) away from water, tracks and campsites.

-- Dig down 15–20 cm – about the distance from your wrist to fingertips.
+- Dig down 15–20 cm – as deep as the length of your hand.

 - Cover your poo with soil and leaves, filling the hole to the top.